chinatu/chinatu/README.md

 <p> Exploiting my much gathered knowledge and skill, I continue to look towards personal development and contributing to organization successes in whatever capacity I find myself.
 Confident in my the ability to collaborate with cross-functional teams to solve complex, high-stakes problems.
 </p>

-<p> In my free time, I like to read, work on the Internet, play games and checkers, and watch documentaries and historical documentaries.
+<p> In my free time, I like to read, work on the Internet, play games and checkers, and watch documentaries and historical docuseries.
 Thank you for reading.<p>

 <h2> My CV </h2>
 <p> Here is a copy of my Resume, Click Link below to Download <p>